Chase vs Monzo

 With both the app-managed Chase and Monzo accounts, you can set up direct debits, receive your salary and make bank transfers (although with Chase, noticeably not international payments).
 You can also freeze and unfreeze your debit card and reach the customer service teams through an in-app chat.

 Both offer “round-ups”, where you can round up your card transactions to the nearest pound and put that money to one side.
-Chase keeps this round-up balance separate from your main current account balance and will pay 5% interest (AER) on it, but only for the first 12 months.
-After this, your money will be transferred to your current account and you can start rounding up again.
+Chase keeps this round-up balance separate from your main current account balance and will pay 5% AER on it.
+After 12 months, your money will be transferred to your current account and you can start rounding up again.
 With Monzo, this spare change will go into a “savings pot” with no interest earned on it.

 Unlike Monzo, Chase has no spending categories, specific budgeting tools or saving pots available.